Builder Integration Guide

 You'll need OAuth2 client credentials with the following scopes:

-location.write- For creating location hierarchyhome.write- For creating home records
+location.write- For creating location hierarchyhome.write- For creating home recordsdocument.write- For managing document attachments

 Authorization: Bearer YOUR_ACCESS_TOKEN